zhangolve/chatgpt_telegram_bot/README.md

 # ChatGPT Telegram Bot: **Fast.
 No daily limits.
 Special chat modes** （[中文版本](https://github.com/zhangolve/chatgpt_telegram_bot/blob/main/readme_zh.md)）

+You don't need a database or Docker environment to create a ChatGPT Telegram Bot.
+All you need is a public Github repo.
+Of course, this also means that no chat records will be saved; all chat records will be temporarily stored on Github and will be destroyed when the workflow is rerun.
+If you are concerned about this, you can choose not to use it.

 <div align="center">
 <img src="https://raw.githubusercontent.com/zhangolve/chatgpt_telegram_bot/main/static/header.png" align="center" style="width: 100%" />
 </div>